deeedob/thesis/content/21_foundation_clap.md

 The principal advantage of CLAP is its simplicity.
-In contrast to other plugin standards, such as VST, which often involve complex structures including deep inheritance hierarchies that complicate both debugging and understanding the code, CLAP offers a refreshingly straightforward and flat architecture.
+In contrast to other plugin standards, such as VST, which often involve complex structures including deep inheritance hierarchies that complicate both debugging and understanding the code, CLAP offers a refreshingly straightforward flat architecture.
 With CLAP, a single exported symbol is the foundation from which the entire plugin functionality extends: the `clap_plugin_entry` type.
-This must be made available by the DSO and is the only exported symbol.
+This type must be made available by the DSO and is the only exported symbol.

 > Note: We will use the term *CLAP* to refer to the DSO that houses the plugin
-> implementation of the clap interface.
+> implementation of the interface.
 This is a common phrase in the CLAP
 > community.

 ```cpp